AirPods microphone not working? Try this first!

 If you’re having problems with the microphone on your AirPods, don’t worry!
-AirPods are very popular headphones and include a microphone.
+AirPods are trendy headphones and include a microphone.
 You can use them for FaceTime calls, Zoom conferences, or Siri commands.
-Apple’s AirPods are easy to carry, light, and comfortable to wear.
-The battery life is also decent, and they come with a charging case.
+Apple’s AirPods are easy to carry, light, and comfortable.
+The battery life is also decent, and comes with a charging case.

-AirPods microphone not working?
-7 Tips to fix them!
+Is the AirPods microphone not working?
+Seven tips to fix them!

 Here are multiple tips that have worked well for other users.
 Let’s get started!